AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/overview.md

 >[!TIP]
 >
->Regularly review and update roles to ensure they meet the evolving needs of your organization.
+>Regularly review and update roles to ensure they meet the needs of your organization.

 ## Permissions Reference

-For extensive information about roles, consult this link.
+The table below includes a reference of all available permissions in Real-Time CDP Collaboration.

 | High Level Permission | Description |
 | --- | --- |